Updated June 11, 2014

 With its concentration of student records and private information, Higher Education is often targeted by attackers hoping to harvest private information (e.g. Social Security Number, Bank Account Number, Credit Card Number or Drivers License) for use in identity theft.
 In addition, careless storage or loss of records often leads to data breaches that require compliance with various state and federal laws requiring notification of affected consumers.
-For example, DataLoss DB (http://datalossdb.org/) indicates that almost 25% of breaches have been due to the inadvertent loss of private information, in both paper file and digital formats.
+For example, DataLoss DB (http://datalossdb.org/) indicated that almost 25% of breaches have been due to the inadvertent loss of private information, in both paper file and digital formats.

 Participation in Document Destruction Activities will reduce the likelihood for the RIT community to have their personal information fall victim to malicious attacks or loss.
 This activity will also provide an opportunity for faculty and staff to adhere to the RIT Records Management Policy (C22.0).
 Any questions regarding the appropriate retention period can be addressed to the RIT Office of Legal Affairs.